isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-remove-all`` Command
 ------------------------------------

-The ``statistic-remove-all`` command attempts to delete all statistics.
+The :isccmd:`statistic-remove-all` command attempts to delete all statistics.
 An example command may look like this:

 ::